Why we need mindful leaders: Insights from the research

 This passion, has driven my career, and led me to my work as a public servant in the development and facilitation of leadership programs on behalf of the Leadership team of the Centre for Leadership and Learning within the Australian Public Service (APS) Commission.

 In that role, I taught various elements of leadership to Senior Executive Service (SES) officers and other leaders across the APS.
-Wether it was understanding of the governance frameworks and legislation of the public service, or the micro-skills which were deemed essential for leadership within the public service, I taught and coached SES and other leaders as they prepared for the many challenges of leading public sector work.
+Whether it was understanding of the governance frameworks and legislation of the public service, or the micro-skills which were deemed essential for leadership within the public service, I taught and coached SES and other leaders as they prepared for the many challenges of leading public sector work.
 This included the intersection of APS work and the work that is done in the various Ministers’ Offices - i.e. the Government (to whom the APS serves).

 Across this time, I kept returning to the work of many academics and practitioners who studied public service, political leadership, and the intersection between these and mindfulness.
 These dedicated academics have grown to be my inspiration, coming from across the globe, including many who reside here in Australia.
 Their work fascinated me, and combined with the benefits my own training and experience in mindfulness had given me, I have been committed to the work of research and promotion of the benefits of mindfulness in Australia’s Westminster style public and political service.
 My speciality is now in looking at how the research on mindfulness translates, applies, and is echoed by research in leadership development and management for the highly pressurised environments of the APS and Political spheres.